Gandy Bridge

-Gandy Bridge is the southernmost bridge spanning Old Tampa Bay from St. Petersburg, Florida to Tampa, Florida.
+Gandy Bridge is a bridge spanning Old Tampa Bay from St. Petersburg, Florida to Tampa, Florida.
 The original 1924 span was dismantled in 1975.
-The second bridge, constructed in 1956 was used for vehicular traffic until 1997, when it was converted to recreational use by non-motorized traffic.
-It became known as the Friendship Trail Bridge and was demolished in 2016, after closing in 2008 due to hazardous conditions and several failed efforts to preserve the span.
-The third (1975) and fourth (1997) spans of the Gandy Bridge are currently being used for vehicle traffic.
+The second span, constructed in 1956, was used for vehicular traffic until 1997.
+The third (1975) and fourth (1996) spans of the Gandy Bridge are currently being used for US 92 vehicle traffic, carrying eastbound and westbound respectively.

+From 1997 until its 2016 demolition, the 1956 span was known as the Friendship Trail Bridge.
+The northernmost of the three parallel spans was reserved for non-motorized recreational use.

-Almost three miles long, the Gandy Bridge is one of three bridges connecting the mainland of Hillsborough County and Pinellas County; the others being the Howard Frankland Bridge and the Courtney Campbell Causeway.
+Almost three miles long, the Gandy Bridge is the southernmost of three bridges connecting the mainland of Hillsborough County and Pinellas County; the others being the Howard Frankland Bridge and the Courtney Campbell Causeway.

-Original span (1924–1975)
+History

 In 1910, H. Walter Fuller was a director of three companies owned by F. A. Davis.
 George S. Gandy Sr was the president of all three companies.
 Fuller prepared a map including a proposed bridge that would cross upper Tampa Bay following the route of Ninth Street North in St. Petersburg.
 Gandy partnered with Fuller, incorporating three companies towards design and construction of the bridge.
 Survey crews decided to change the route from Ninth Street to Fourth Street.
 In 1918, World War I required that all projects exceeding $250,000 required a certificate of necessity from the War Industries Board headed by Bernard Baruch.
 The project was not approved and financing was canceled.
 Gandy bought out Fuller's interests and continued alone.
 In 1922, Gandy hired promoter Eugene M. Elliott to attract new investment.
 Gandy sold enough stock to finance the bridge, which cost $1.932 million.
 Construction began in September 1922 and the bridge was completed for a formal opening on November 20, 1924.
 The steel and concrete bridge spanned a distance of two and a half miles, making it the longest automobile toll bridge in the world at that time.
 Its double steel bascule drawbridge had a clearance span of 75 ft and operated electrically.
 The original toll to cross the bridge was $.75 for an automobile and driver and $.10 for additional passengers.
 The bridge stopped collecting tolls on April 27, 1944, after it was seized by the administration of Franklin D. Roosevelt.
 On December 23, 1945, a federal jury awarded The Gandy Company $2,383,642 in compensation for the property, plus $100,000 in interest.

 The bridge reduced the distance between Tampa and St. Petersburg from 43 to 19 mi.
 Its location enabled travel by auto along the route of the world's first scheduled airline flight, which operated between Tampa and Saint Petersburg for six months in 1914.